opendihu/opendihu/doc/sphinx/index.rst

 ===============

 .. note::
-   OpenDiHu is actively developed and maintained on GitHub: `<https://github.com/opendihu/opendihu>`_.
+   OpenDiHu is actively developed and maintained on `GitHub <https://github.com/opendihu/opendihu>`_.

    It was originally hosted in a different GitHub repository linked to the personal account of Benjamin Maier, the founder and main developer of OpenDiHu.
    The `original GitHub repo <https://github.com/maierbn/opendihu>`_  is archived.
 Please refer to the original repository for OpenDiHu versions 1.0, 1.1, 1.2, 1.3 and 1.4.
 The documentation for OpenDiHu version 1.4 is accessible `online <https://maierbn.github.io/opendihu/>`_ .